internet-identity-labs/nfid-docs/content/en/integration/icp.md

 const delegationIdentity: Identity = await nfid.getDelegation({
-  targets: ["YOUR_CANISTER_ID_1", "YOUR_CANISTER_ID_2", "ETC"], // optional ICRC-28 implementation, but required to support universal NFID Wallet auth
+  targets: ["YOUR_CANISTER_ID_1", "YOUR_CANISTER_ID_2", "ETC"], // optional ICRC-28 implementation, but required to support universal NFID Wallet auth derivationOrigin, // https://<yourCanisterId>.ic0.app in case your running on a custom domain });
-});
 ```